 As the name suggests, bottom fishing entails trying to catch fish from near the bottom of the ocean.
 Easier said than done, the charters do support fishing at a depth of 75-200 feet, which is primarily where most of the fish reside.
 Thus, for a first-timer, fishing in the hopes of getting their first big catch, bottom fishing almost guarantees they achieve what they wish.

-Lahaina has some of the calmest waters in Maui and makes it a great location for bottom fishing.
-With Aloha Blue Charters, you can fish alongside locals by getting onboard the Hokua in the months spanning May to November, and depart on your bottom fishing experience.
+Lahaina has some of the calmest waters in Maui which make it a great location for bottom fishing.
+With Aloha Blue Charters, you can fish alongside locals by getting onboard the Hokua in the months spanning May to November and depart on your bottom fishing experience.
 From cushioned seating to walk-around decks, and some of the latest electronics, the Hokua is well equipped for a trip of the ocean.
 With this type of fishing, you have a greater chance of catching some of the large fish of the lot – namely the Grey Snapper, Peacock Razor Fish, and Giant Trevally.

-A top of the line charter is of the boat Piper, a 47-foot Cabo manned by Captain Jeff Kahl.
+A top-of-the-line charter is off the boat Piper, a 47-foot Cabo manned by Captain Jeff Kahl.
 Exuding a luxurious vibe, the boat is air-conditioned, with 2 HDTVs, a proper stereo system, and a comfortably spacious deck.
-Departing from Maalaea harbor, this charter is able to accommodate up to 6 passengers, with an age limit of 10 years and above.
-As it takes you deep in the ocean, it assists in catching Marlin, and some species of the table and game fish.
+Departing from Maalaea harbor, this charter can accommodate up to 6 passengers, with an age limit of 10 years and above.
+As it takes you deep into the ocean, it assists in catching Marlin and game fish.

 The beauty of Maui fish charters lies in the abundance of choice.
-Numerous companies and boats to choose from, you could decide the harbor you wish to depart from.
-There is also the choice between private and shared charters, making this an experience to not only aid fishing, but enhance socialization while being pocket-friendly too.
+Numerous companies and boats to choose from, and you could decide the harbor you wish to depart from.
+There is also the choice between private and shared charters, making this an experience to not only aids fishing but enhances socialization while being pocket-friendly too.